 SETAs provide funding according to the rising demands for specific trades and occupations.
 Economic sectors with critical and scarce skill shortages are likely to be prioritised for funding.

 What do PIVOTAL Programmes Mean?

-PIVOTAL is defined as Professional, Vocational, Technical and Academic Learning programmes that result in occupational qualifications or part qualifications on the National Qualifications Framework.
+PIVOTAL stands for Professional, Vocational, Technical and Academic Learning programmes that result in full occupational or part qualifications on the National Qualifications Framework.

 CATHSSETA’s Discretionary grants policy provides a useful outline for understanding what learning programmes are legible for funding: